fishnix/serendipity_event_aws/README.md

 This is not complete, so if you stumble upon it, use at your own risk.

-##Initial goals are:
+##Goals are:

-	* 	Make plugin easily configurable via standard configuration interface
+	* 	Make plugin easily configurable via standard configuration interface (DONE)
-	*	Upload files to S3 when uploading to media manager
+	*	Upload files to S3 when uploading to media manager (DONE)
 	*	Sync all medea from local media manager to S3
 	*	Utility to check for out of sync repository
-	* 	Swap out links/src to local files with those at S3 on demand per site
+	* 	Swap out links/src to local files with those at S3 on demand per site (DONE)
-	*	Swap out links/src to local files with those at S3 on demand per entry
+	*	Swap out links/src to local files with those at S3 on demand per entry (Maybe WONTDO)
-	*	Cache only mode so sync doesn't have to happen (s9y "knows" what objects are in S3)
+	*	Cache only mode so sync doesn't have to happen (s9y "knows" what objects are in S3) (DONE)
+	*	Enable query of local object list via DB
+	*	Enable query of local object list via Memcahe or faster means than DB (MAYBE - entryproperties caches entries already)
+	*	Support Rackspace cloudfiles

 ##What you will need to use this plugin:
 	* AWS Account
+	* serendipity_event_entryproperties plugin

 ##Why?